MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 ## Update troubleshooting

-If you are having issues updating your managed HoloLens devices please read this [troubleshooting guidance.](hololens-updates.md#troubleshooting-updates)
+If you are having issues updating your managed HoloLens devices, read this [troubleshooting guidance.](hololens-updates.md#troubleshooting-updates)

 ## Kiosk troubleshooting